Last Updated on June 12, 2021 by Oddmund Groette

 A portfolio of strategies might smooth your equity curve and make you avoid behavioral mistakes like abandoning trading or acting irrationally during a market panic.
 You need an arsenal of strategies to keep you diversified.

 True inefficiencies don’t happen often.
 A strategy doesn’t need more than 10-20 trades per year to be fruitful.
-If you for example have 20 strategies which are all somewhat different in markets, time frames and types, you generate about 200-400 trades per year.
+If you for example have 20 strategies that are all somewhat different in markets, time frames, and types, you generate about 200-400 trades per year.
 As a swing trader that should get you a good start.

 However, it takes time to build a portfolio of strategies.
 Take your time and be patient.
 Make sure you enjoy the process!

 Disclosure: We are not financial advisors.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are our opinions – they are not suggestions to buy or sell any securities.